Schizotypal personality disorder: Psychotherapy

 According to Theodore Millon, schizotypal personality disorder is one of the most straightforward personality disorders to identify but one of the most difficult to treat with psychotherapy.
 Cognitive remediation therapy, metacognitive therapy, supportive psychotherapy, social skills training, evolutionary systems therapy and cognitive-behavioral therapy can be effective treatments for the disorder.
+Notably, two recent meta-analyses suggest that evolutionary systems therapy is a promising treatment—representing the only exclusively psychosocial approach tested—although still characterized by limited sample sizes.
 Increased social interaction with others may be able to help limit symptoms of StPD.
 Support is crucial for schizotypal patients with predominant paranoid symptoms because they may have difficulties even in highly structured groups.
 Persons with StPD usually consider themselves to be simply eccentric or nonconformist; the degree to which they consider their social nonconformity a problem differs from the degree to which it is viewed as a problem in psychiatry.
 It is difficult to gain rapport with people with StPD because increasing familiarity and intimacy often increase their level of anxiety and discomfort.
 Therapy for StPD must be flexible to face emergencies or unique challenges.